 HIV TREATMENT OVERVIEW

-Finding out that you have HIV infection can be an overwhelming experience, filled with worry about the future, concern for loved ones, and fears of dying.
+Finding out you have HIV infection can be an overwhelming experience filled with worry about the future, concern for loved ones, and fears of dying.
 However, current treatment regimens have significantly improved the prognosis of HIV infection.
 In fact, living with HIV is similar to living with other chronic diseases, such as diabetes or high blood pressure; when HIV is closely monitored and treated, it is usually possible to have a near-normal lifespan.

 This topic discusses treatment options for HIV, including general information about when to start treatment and issues to consider when starting treatment.
 A discussion of treatments to prevent opportunistic infections is available separately.
 (See "Patient education: Preventing opportunistic infections in HIV (Beyond the Basics)".)

 WHO TREATS HIV?

 Anyone who is diagnosed with HIV is best managed by a doctor who specializes in the care of people with HIV or AIDS.
 Physicians in your area usually know the best local doctors who are experts in HIV care.